salacika/DE1SQL/SQL4/README.md

 #### ON

 In the next query, the WHERE clause is added to ON, yet, it will have a different meaning.
-In this case, the query returns all orders but only the order 10123 will have line items associated with it as in the following picture:
+In this case, the query returns all orders but only the order 10123 will have line items associated with it as in the following statement:
 ```
 SELECT
     o.orderNumber,